-Attach the wings to the joiner tube and secure the wing to the fuselage.
+Attach the wings to the joiner tube and using the nylon thumbscrews to secure the wing panels to the fuselage.

 HORIZONTAL STABILIZER INSTALLATION

 1. Using a modeling knife, cut away the covering from the fuselage for the stabilizer and remove it.